-If you have any questions, please telephone the Department of Veterans' Affairs office on 1800 555 254.
+If you have any questions, please telephone DVA on 1800 VETERAN (1800 838 372).
 The staff will be able to answer your questions and can provide you with the address of the DVA office closest to you.

-Note: DVA is unable to supply specific information on an individual to the individual's family without authorisation.
+DVA is unable to supply specific information on an individual to the individual's family without authorisation.
+If you would like to nominate a person to speak to DVA on your behalf please contact us to discuss.
 This privacy constraint ceases once an individual is deceased.
 If DVA cannot assist you with services or relevant information, we will put you in touch with someone who can.